switch2osm/switch2osm/docs/en/serving-tiles/index.md

 The manual and Docker guides above use a series of tools for generating and serving raster map tiles.

-### Vector tiles with Martin

-[Martin](https://maplibre.org/martin/){: target=_blank} is an alternative tile server for vector tiles.
-It can generate tiles on demand from tables and functions in a PostGIS database, or serve existing MBTiles and PMTiles archives.
-Martin does not import raw OpenStreetMap data itself, so you still need to prepare a PostGIS database or a tile archive before serving it.
-See the [Martin quick start](https://maplibre.org/martin/quick-start/){: target=_blank} for installation and a small MBTiles example.
+The [self-hosted vector tile guide](self-hosting-vector-tiles.md) uses Planetiler to prepare OpenStreetMap data as a Shortbread MBTiles archive, Martin to serve it, and MapLibre GL JS with a compatible style to display it.
+Martin does not import raw OpenStreetMap data itself.

 ### Raster tiles with mod_tile